HiSET Passing Score

 The HSE exam is a state-specific exam, and individual states decide about which option(s) they use.
 Some states use both options.

-The most widely used High School Equivalency exam is the GED® (General Education Development) exam, which has been around for almost eight decades, but a number of states opted for the HiSET® alternative or offer both options.
+The most widely used high school equivalent exam is the GED (General Education Development) exam, which has been around for almost eight decades, but a number of states have opted for the HiSET alternative or offered both options.

 While the GED must be done entirely on a computer, is the HiSET (High School Equivalency Test) offered in both a paper-and-pencil version and on a computer.

-In this post, we take a closer look at the minimally required score to pass the HiSET exam, qualification requirements, and retesting policies.
+In this post, we take a closer look at the HiSET passing score, qualification requirements, and retesting policies.

 The HiSET exam is made up of five independent modules, or separate subtests, that cover the academic subject fields of